idusortus/pkce-aspire-webapi-standaloneBlazorWasm/src-angular/README.md

    - Enable PKCE with `S256` (set in Advanced Settings)

 2. Create the required roles for testing:
-   - `systemadmin` role
+   - `SystemAdmin` role

 3. Create a user for testing and assign the roles:
-   - User with `systemadmin` role
+   - User with `SystemAdmin` role
-   - User with `CanCreateWhirledPeas: true` claim (add this as an attribute)
+   - Regular user with no special roles

-   - Regular user with no special roles or claims
+Note: finer-grained permission claims (for example `CanCreateWhirledPeas`) are evaluated by the Web API and do not affect which UI elements are shown in the SPA.
+The SPA only uses role claims to gate availability of high-level actions.

 ## Installation